BCcampus/pressbooks-textbook/README.txt

 * Annotation functionality
 * Optionally redistributing free, digital versions of your book.
 * Download links to openly licensed textbooks, ready to remix.
-* A remix 'eco-system' — Search and Import chapters from the same instance of PressBooks
+* A remix 'eco-system' — Search and Import chapters from both local and remote instances of PressBooks
 * Disable/enable comments

 Textbooks have functional and styling considerations above and beyond regular books.
 Open textbooks are those that are licensed with a [creative commons license](http://creativecommons.org).